 - Collection bags.
-Let the ushers know ahead of time the number of collections in the service and assign tamper resistant, pre-numbered bags for these collections plus an extra bag in the event of bag defect or closing the bag too soon.
+Let the ushers know ahead of time the number of collections in the service and assign tamper-resistant, pre-numbered bags for these collections plus an extra bag in the event of bag defect or closing the bag too soon.
 Defective and extra bags should also be submitted with collections.

 - DO NOT GIVE OUT CHANGE!
 The collection should be maintained in its original form, and no change should ever be given from the collected funds.

 - Secure the collection bags.
-Bags should be then transported to a secure area for safekeeping prior to delivering to the counting team and if a contribution was missed, place the loose envelope in the pocket of the sealed bag or add to an additional sealed bag and transport to secure area for safekeeping prior to delivering to the counting team.
+Bags should be then transported to a secure area for safekeeping prior to delivering to the counting team and if a contribution was missed, place the loose envelope in the pocket of the sealed bag or add to an additional sealed bag and transport to a secure area for safekeeping prior to delivering to the counting team.

 Best Practice for Counting the Offering: